charlescc9/deep-learning-image-classification/README.md

-# deep-learning-image-classification
+# SVHN
-deep-learning-image-classification is a project designed to explore Tensorflow and convolutional neural networks, as well as machine learning techniques in general.
+SVHN is an image classification project aimed to solve the problem of classifying digit sequences in images using the Street View House Number dataset (SVHN).